Dog Food Allergy Symptoms: Complete Identification Guide

 Itching is the #1 symptom — constant, not occasional.
 Classic locations include the face (rubbing on carpet and furniture), paws (constant licking with brown saliva staining), ears (intense scratching, sometimes bloody), belly and groin (rubbing on ground, frequent licking), and armpits and inner thighs.

 Visible skin changes include red inflamed skin (especially belly, paws, face), hot spots (acute moist dermatitis), hair loss from scratching, scabs and crusts, and thickened elephant-like skin in chronic cases.
+Food-allergy dermatitis tends to appear with bilateral symmetry — the same areas on both sides of the body are affected — which helps distinguish it from contact reactions or localised skin issues.

 Ear Problems (Very Common)